AFJGitHubDev24/PyJa-Creative-Repos/README.md

 2. Looking for an inclusion of Python's Flask library in some of the existing Python files.

 # 🪪 LICENSE
-This repository is under the [Apache License 2.0](LICENSE) license.
+This repository is licensed under the [Apache License 2.0](LICENSE).